Estherokafor05/AYKO-QA-test/README.md

 # AYKO-QA-test

-wrote a basic python test scrip for an ecommerce website
+wrote a basic python test script for an ecommerce website